-A Delaware Statutory Trust or DST is a separate legal entity created as a trust under Delaware Statutory Law.
+A Delaware Statutory Trust (DST) is a separate legal entity created as a trust under Delaware Statutory Law.
 A DST allows you to co-invest with other investors in one or numerous properties.
 Although DSTs aren’t new, current tax laws have made them popular among 1031 exchange investors.
 A 1031 exchange can be completed using a DST.
 This real estate investment solution is commonly called a DST 1031 exchange.

 10 Reasons to Consider a DST 1031 Exchange

-If you’ve owned rental real estate in the past, you know that property management is time-consuming and stressful.
-Some investors find that it can be a major relief to hand over the management and the decision-making responsibilities to a professional team of experienced managers so they can spend their time elsewhere.
+If you’ve owned rental real estate in the past, you know that property management can be time-consuming and stressful.
+Some investors hand over the management and decision-making responsibilities to a professional team of experienced managers so they can spend their time elsewhere.

 Most real estate investors cannot afford to invest in multi-million-dollar properties on their own.
 Delaware Statutory Trusts provide a unique opportunity for investors to acquire partial ownership and experience the benefits only found with these types of properties.

 For investors seeking diversity in their real estate portfolio, a 1031 DST exchange presents an opportunity for this goal.
 This diversification potentially mitigates risk through protection from single market or asset type volatility.
 Because you can choose the amount you invest in a Delaware Statutory Trust, you can split your investment among multiple DST properties, giving you an opportunity to diversify your real estate portfolio.
 You can also manage concentration risk by purchasing various property types.

 5. Investors do not have to qualify for the debt.

 Investors do not have to qualify for the property’s mortgage loan.
-The Delaware Statutory Trust is the only entity liable for the mortgage loan and it is nonrecourse to the investor.
-Investors do not have to provide personal documentation for loan approval and do not have to worry about other personal assets or liabilities affecting the status of the loan.
+The Delaware Statutory Trust is the only entity liable for the mortgage loan, and it is nonrecourse to the investor.
+Investors do not have to provide personal documentation for loan approval, and other personal assets or liabilities will not affect the status of the loan.